MystenLabs/deepbookv3/packages/deepbook/move-docs/vault.md

 ## Function `settle_order`

-Given an order, transfer the appropriate balances.
+Given an order, settle its balances.
 Up until this point, any partial fills have been executed and the remaining quantity is the only quantity left to be injected into the order book.
-1. Transfer the taker balances while applying taker fees.
+1. Calculate the maker and taker fee for this user.
-2. Transfer the maker balances while applying maker fees.
+2. Calculate the total fees for the maker and taker portion of the order.
-3. Update the total fees for the order.
+3. Add to the user's settled and owed balances.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="vault.md#0x0_vault_settle_order">settle_order</a>&lt;BaseAsset, QuoteAsset&gt;(self: &<a href="vault.md#0x0_vault_Vault">vault::Vault</a>&lt;BaseAsset, QuoteAsset&gt;, order_info: &<a href="order.md#0x0_order_OrderInfo">order::OrderInfo</a>, <a href="user.md#0x0_user">user</a>: &<b>mut</b> <a href="user.md#0x0_user_User">user::User</a>)